prabhukumarm98-rgb/data-platform-engineering/README.md

 ---

-*"Data engineering is not just about moving data, but about creating reliable, scalable, and cost-effective data infrastructure that enables business intelligence and machine learning at scale."*
+"Data engineering is not just about moving data, but about creating reliable, scalable, and cost-effective data infrastructure that enables business intelligence and machine learning at scale."

-*Last Updated: $(date)*